 Before joining the Canadian Sport Institute Ontario, Debbie was the Executive Director of ParaSport Ontario; Director of Sport for Toronto’s 2008 Olympic Bid; and spent ten years with the Ministry of Tourism, Culture and Sport’s Multi-Sport Games Program.

-As a volunteer, Debbie has served on a number of Boards and Committees in leadership positions including the Toronto 2015 Pan/Para Pan Am Games Bid Committee; Canadian Paralympic Committee Board of Directors; Association of Sport Performance Centres Board; Sport Alliance of Ontario Board; the International Paralympic Committee’s Paralympic Games Committee; and member Canadian Disability Hall of Fame Selection Committee.
+As a volunteer, Debbie has served on a number of Boards and Committees in leadership positions including the Minister’s Advisory Panel for Sport (MTCS), Toronto 2015 Pan/Para Pan Am Games Bid Committee; Canadian Paralympic Committee Board of Directors; Association of Sport Performance Centres Board; Sport Alliance of Ontario Board; the International Paralympic Committee’s Paralympic Games Committee; and member Canadian Disability Hall of Fame Selection Committee.

 Debbie was Canada’s Chef de Mission for the 2008 Beijing Paralympic Games: Assistant Chef de Mission for the 2004 Athens Paralympic Games, and involved in 9 sets of Canada Games as part of Team Ontario in various roles.

-Debbie holds a Bachelor of Physical and Health Education from the University of Toronto and a Diploma in Sport Management from Durham College.
-She is currently enrolled in Queen’s University’s Executive Leadership Program.
+Debbie has completed the Queen’s University’s Executive Leadership Program, holds a Bachelor of Physical and Health Education from the University of Toronto and a Diploma in Sport Management from Durham College.

 Debbie was selected to take part in Rick Hansen’s 25th Anniversary of Difference Makers; was awarded the Queen Elizabeth II Diamond Jubilee Medal by the Lieutenant Governor of Ontario in June 2012, and the King Clancy Award in February 2010, in recognition of her contribution to advance the cause of Canadians who live with a disability.